yukinakanaka/tetragon-mini/README.md

 lima start lima/tetragon-mini.yaml
 ```

+### Installing ContainerRuntimeHook
+tetragon-mini does not support dynamic configuration of the ContainerRuntimeHook.
+Please configure it manually according to your container runtime:
+- CRI-O: Follow the instructions in [OCI Hook in CRI-O](./contrib/tetragon-rthooks/README.md)
+- containerd: Not supported

 ### Build and Run
 - Run the next command to generate the necessary Struct codes
 ```